ohpyupi/study.security-plus/authentication.md

 ### Authentication/Authorization Frameworks
 * OpenID Connect
-  * Works with OAUTH and supports REST
+  * Works with OAuth and supports REST
   * Used for authentication while OAuth for authorization
 * OAuth
 * Shibboleth